codealoy/codealoy/CONTRIBUTING.md

 | `npm run lint`        | Lints the code                                                             |
 | `npm run postinstall` | Generate prisma client codes.
 Automatically runs after every `npm install` |

-When making commits, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines, i.e. prepending the message with `feat:`, `fix:`, `chore:`, `docs:`, etc...
-You can use `git status` to double check which files have not yet been staged for commit:
+When making commits, make sure to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines, i.e. prepending the message with prefixes like ` feat``,  `fix`, `chore`, `docs`, etc...
+You can use `git status` to double-check which files have not yet been staged for commit:

 ```bash
 git add <file> && git commit -m "feat/fix/chore/docs: commit message"